dlejay/unschooling-friendly-countries/README.md

-# Unschooling friendly countries
+# Unschooling-friendly jurisdictions

 ## Definition

-Whithin the context of the following list, an _unschooling friendly country_ is a sovereign state or a self-governing territory with permanent population not part of a sovereign state, in which:
+In this list, an _unschooling-friendly jurisdiction_ is a territory with autonomous competence to set its own education-law rules.
+This may be a sovereign state, constituent country, federal state, canton, province, autonomous region, dependency, or another self-governing territory.

+A jurisdiction is treated as _unschooling-friendly_ where:

-1. Home education is open at all ;
+1. Home education is open to all ;
 2. It can be started immediately ;
-3. It can be curriculum-free.
+3. It can be interest-driven.

-## List of countries
+## List of jurisdictions

 |       | Countries                                                                         |
 | ----- | :-------------------------------------------------------------------------------- |